A Homogeneous Catalog of Oscillating Solar-Type Stars Observed by the Kepler Mission and a New Amplitude Scaling Relation Including Chromospheric Activity: Oscillation Parameters

+We limit our sample to targets between $A_{\rm obs}=[4, 20] \; \rm{ppm}$, and use both spectroscopic \teff from \texttt{Specmatch} ($T_{\rm eff, \; spec}$) and isochrone based \teff from \cite{berger_2020} ($T_{\rm eff, \; iso}$) in Equation \ref{eq:exp_amp} to calculate expected amplitudes.
+In Figure \ref{fig:exp_amp}, we show the results from spectroscopic \teff in the top panel and isochrone based \teff in the bottom panel for 127 stars.
+In the left panel of Figure \ref{fig:exp_amp}, we derive the expected amplitudes with our observed amplitudes and H11 scaling relation, similar to Equation \ref{eq:exp_amp}, but without the \rhk term (e.g., $u=0$).
+We compare the best--fit parameters from H11 (grey points), with new best--fit parameters derived using an optimization routine.
+The new best--fit parameters with $T_{\rm eff, \; spec}$ and $T_{\rm eff, \; iso}$ are shown in Figure \ref{fig:exp_amp} left panel and listed in the first column in Table \ref{tb:tb-fit-values}; both sets of best--fit parameters are similar to those in H11: $r=2$, $s = 0.838 \; \pm \; 0.002$, and $t = 1.32 \; \pm \; 0.02$.

+In the middle panel of Figure \ref{fig:exp_amp}, we derive expected amplitudes for main--sequence and subgiant stars (\teff $ \in [4900,6700]$ K, \logg $\in [3.2, 4.5]$ dex, and \rhk $\in [-5.6, -4.8]$) with four fit parameters, $r$, $s$, $t$, and $u$.
+The best--fit parameters are listed in the right column of Table \ref{tb:tb-fit-values}.
+There are eleven stars\footnote{KIC IDs 3123191, 3967859, 5856836, 7510397, 7510397, 8018599, 8420801, 8561221, 11389437, 11389437, 11453915} with greater than 25\% offset between the expected and observed amplitudes using both $T_{\rm eff, \; spec}$ and $T_{\rm eff, \; iso}$.
+Two stars (KIC ID 7510397 and 3123191) have RUWE above 1.5, while the remaining stars have RUWE below 1.1.
+These targets show no correlation between their seismic and stellar parameters (ie. \numax, \dnu, \teff, \kp, \prot, [Fe/H], HBR) and their large offset.

-In the right panel of Figure \ref{fig:exp_amp}, we compare the new scaling relation in this work with the derived relation from H11 using only the 110 stars available in both catalogs.
-Using the new relation, we achieve a mean offset of $1.7 \pm 0.9$\% with a robust standard deviation of $\sigma=9\%$, as compared to an offset of $9.3 \pm 1.6$\% and $\mathrm{\sigma=16\%}$ using the old relation. \new{A possible source of scatter could be caused by the metallicity and temperature dependence on $c$ in Equation \ref{eq:amp} \citep{Ballot_2011}, as well as ignoring the metallicity dependence on the bolometric correction \citep{lund2019}.} Although the new scaling relation has outliers that over--predict the observed amplitude by more than 25\%, the old scaling relation under--predicts the observed amplitude on average.
-The mean uncertainty in observation amplitude of 6\% as compared to the mean scatter of 9\% suggests that most if not all the scatter in the expected amplitudes can now be explained by measurement uncertainties.
+In the right panel of Figure \ref{fig:exp_amp}, we compare the new scaling relation in this work with the relation and best--fit parameters from H11, and relation from H11 but re--derived best--fit parameters.
+Using the new relation, we achieve an average offset of $-1.65\pm0.86$\% and scatter of $\sigma=9\%$ with $T_{\rm eff, \; spec}$, and $-1.69\pm0.79$\% and $\sigma=8\%$ with $T_{\rm eff, \; iso}$.
+Using H11 relation and best--fit parameters, we obtain an offset of $-2.90\pm1.10$\% and scatter of $\sigma=12\%$ with $T_{\rm eff, \; spec}$, and $-3.11\pm1.06$\% and $\sigma=11\%$ with $T_{\rm eff, \; iso}$.
+A possible source of scatter could be caused by the metallicity and temperature dependence on $c$ in Equation \ref{eq:amp} \citep{Ballot_2011}, as well as ignoring the metallicity dependence on the bolometric correction \citep{lund2019}.

-Finally, we calculated the Bayesian Information Criterion (BIC) to investigate whether the reduction in scatter is due to overfitting or if the addition of an activity parameter is indeed appropriate.
-We calculated the BIC using the following formula,